tjworks/tapdata-docs-en/docs/cloud/prerequisites/on-prem-databases/tidb.md

 :::tip

-If you wish to synchronize TiDB data to a target database in real-time, you can configure polling fields for the source TiDB node when setting up data development tasks.
+If you wish to synchronize TiDB data to a target database in real-time, you can configure polling fields for the source TiDB node when setting up data transformation tasks.

 :::